 Heat pumps are becoming popular options for most pool owners.
 They use the ambient air surrounding the unit to heat your pool.
 The process does not require natural gas or propane and lowers run costs drastically.
 Heat pumps can cost around $3,500 to purchase for inground swimming pools and about $100 a month to run.
 Electric heat pumps work off of the ambient air temperature, so they are slower to heat than a typical gas heater.
 They are less expensive to operate than gas heaters.

 With a cost of around $2,000 to purchase, solar pool heaters are an expensive investment, but the good news is that they do require less maintenance.
 Solar heaters need minimal servicing, which means less cost and less hassle for the pool owner.
-Solar pool heaters are good for the environment by generating and utilizing energy that is clean, renewable and reliable.
+Solar pool heaters are good for the environment.
+Solar pool heaters generate and utilize energy that is clean, renewable and reliable.
 It will help eliminate carbon dioxide and nitrogen oxides emissions, a significant contributor to smog and global climate change.

 Any pool heating option you choose will be a good solution for your heating needs.
 The right heater for you all depends on your budget and maintenance concerns.
 For more swimming pool tips and advice, make sure you are following us on Facebook!